Jeep Wagoneer Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average auto insurance rates for a Jeep Wagoneer are $1,628 annually with full coverage.
-Comprehensive insurance costs approximately $420, collision insurance costs $834, and liability costs around $264.
-A policy with just liability insurance costs as low as $312 a year, and coverage for high-risk drivers costs $3,530 or more.
-Teenage drivers pay the highest rates at up to $5,628 a year.
+Average insurance rates for a Jeep Wagoneer are $1,628 a year with full coverage.
+Comprehensive insurance costs an estimated $420, collision costs $834, and liability insurance costs around $264.
+A liability-only policy costs as low as $312 a year, with high-risk insurance costing $3,530 or more.
+Teenage drivers receive the highest rates at $5,628 a year or more.

 Average premium for full coverage: $1,628

-Full coverage includes $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all U.S. states and for different Wagoneer trim levels.
+Prices are based on $500 policy deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
+Rates are averaged for all U.S. states and for different Wagoneer trim levels.

-Using a middle-aged driver as an example, Jeep Wagoneer insurance prices range from as cheap as $312 for liability-only coverage to a much higher rate of $3,530 for a driver who requires high-risk insurance.
+Using a middle-aged driver as an example, prices range go from the low end price of $312 for just liability insurance to a much higher rate of $3,530 for a driver required to buy high-risk insurance.

-The ranges above demonstrate why anyone shopping for car insurance should compare prices using their specific location and their own personal driving habits, instead of making a decision based on average rates.
+These examples demonstrate why anyone shopping for car insurance should compare prices for a targeted area, rather than relying on average rates.

 Use the form below to get customized rates for your location.